HomeArchiveBlog

 Documentation Map

-The current documents in this directory describe the new forked frontend and runtime stack:
+The documents in this directory describe the Allo frontend, compiler, and runtime stack:

-• Frontend Syntax: user-facing syntax for kernels, types, scopes, loops, operators, compile-time features, diagnostics, and differences from the older upstream frontend.
+• Frontend Syntax: user-facing syntax for kernels, types, scopes, streams, stateful variables, spatial mappings, loops, operators, bit manipulation, compile-time features, and diagnostics.

-• Typing Rules: type-promotion reference for HLS and C++ typing styles.
+• Typing Rules: type-promotion reference for the HLS and C++ typing styles.

-• Compiler Infrastructure: developer guide for the new frontend code generation, builder APIs, operator layer, and extension points.
+• Compiler Infrastructure: developer guide for the frontend code generation stack, value proxies, builder APIs, the operator layer, and extension points.

 Installation